kelleyma49/HappyFinderWrapper/README.md

 ![](https://raw.github.com/kelleyma49/HappyFinderWrapper/master/HfwDemonstration.gif)

+# Prerequisites
+Follow the [installation instructions for hf] (https://github.com/hugows/hf#installation) before installing HappyFinderWrapper.

+HappyFinderWrapper has only been tested on PowerShell 5.0.

 # Installation
 HappyFinderWrapper is available on the [PowerShell Gallery](https://www.powershellgallery.com/packages/HappyFinderWrapper).
 PSReadline should be imported before HappyFinderWrapper as HappyFinderWrapper registers <kbd>CTRL+T</kbd> as a PSReadline key handler.

-HappyFinderWrapper has only been tested on PowerShell 5.0.

 # Usage
 Press <kbd>CTRL+T</kbd> to start HappyFinder.
 HappyFinderWrapper will parse the current token and use that as the starting path to search from.
 If current token is empty, or the token isn't a valid path, HappyFinderWrapper will search below the current working directory.